pamil/kamilkokot.com/content/blog/symfony-extension-2.1-behat-with-symfony-5/index.md

 ### Simple BrowserKit integration

-If you don't really need Mink's flexibility, the latest release contains a simple integration with BrowserKit.
+If you don't need Mink's flexibility, the latest release contains a simple integration with BrowserKit.
 Whenever you require `Symfony\Bundle\FrameworkBundle\KernelBrowser` or `Symfony\Component\HttpKernel\HttpKernelBrowser` in your context, it'll be autowired to `test.client` service.